devsim/devsim_documentation/sphinx/source/models.rst

   :widths: 10, 20

    ``EdgeCouple``,          "The length of the perpendicular bisector of an element edge.
 Used to perform surface integration of edge models on edges in mesh."
+   ``EdgeNodeVolume``,      "The volume for each node on an edge.
+Used to perform volume integration of edge models on edges in mesh."
    ``EdgeInverseLength``,   "Inverse of the EdgeLength."
    ``EdgeLength``,          "The distance between the two nodes of an edge" ``edge_index``,          "Index of the edge on the region"